lihaoyi/SprayWebSockets/README.md

                  data: ByteString = ByteString.empty)
 ```

 and represents a single websocket frame.
+Sending a `Frame` pipes it across the internet to whoever is on the other side, and any frames he pipes back will hit your *Frame Handler*'s `receive()` method.
+You've opened your first websocket connection!
+This is where the `SocketServer`'s job ends and your application can do whatever you want with the incoming `Frame`s.

 ###Close the Connection